General Principles of Secondary Active Transporter Function: Introduction

 Active transporters are integral membrane proteins that move substrate through the membrane against an electrochemical gradient by using a source of free energy.
 They are broadly classified as primary and secondary active transporters, depending on the free energy source \citep{Mitchell:1967dx}. \emph{Primary active transporters} harness chemical reactions (e.g., phosphorylation by ATP) or light.
 Some examples are the sodium-potassium pump (Na/K ATPase) \citep{Morth:2007kx}, the rotary F\textsubscript{0}F\textsubscript{1}-ATPase and the light-driven proton pump bacteriorhodopsin \citep{Buch-Pedersen:2009cr}, complex I in the respiratory chain \citep{Sazanov:2015kc}, or ATP-driven ABC transporters such as p-glycoprotein \citep{Lespine:2009lh}.

 \emph{Secondary transport} is driven by an electrochemical gradient in a \emph{driving ion}, namely sodium or protons.
-Examples are neurotransmitter transporters SERT (serotonin) and DAT (dopamine) \citep{Gouaux:2009zr}, sodium-proton exchangers (NHE) \citep{Fuster:2014tg}, the calcium exchanger \citep{Ottolia:2007dq}, and AE1, the anion exchanger in red blood cells also known as Band 3 \citep{Vastermark:2014kl}).
-Secondary active transporters can be divided into two classes based on their physiological behavior \citep{Mitchell:1967dx}. \emph{Symporters} move their substrate in parallel with the driving ion (Figure~\ref{fig:transportcycle}A).
-Both driving ion and substrate are bound at the same time and move in the same direction.
-One part of the transport cycle consists of the movement of the substrate- and ion-free (apo) transporter.
-In the \emph{antiporter} transport cycle (Figure~\ref{fig:transportcycle}B), the driving ion is bound during one leg of the cycle while the substrate is bound in the other leg and is transported in the opposite direction.
+A few well-studied examples are neurotransmitter transporters (e.g., the serotonin transporter SERT and the dopamine transporter DAT)\citep{Navratna:2019aa}, sodium-proton exchangers (NHE) \citep{Fuster:2014tg}, the calcium exchanger \citep{Ottolia:2007dq}, AE1, the anion exchanger in red blood cells also known as Band 3 \citep{Vastermark:2014kl}, and the divalent anion sodium symporters (DASS) proteins \citep{Sauer:2021ab}.
+Secondary active transporters can be broadly divided into two classes based on their physiological behavior \citep{Mitchell:1967dx}. \emph{Symporters} move their substrate in parallel with the driving ion (Figure~\ref{fig:transportcycle}A).
+Both driving ion and substrate are bound at the same time and move in the same direction, typically from the outside to the inside (although ultimately the directionality is determined by the direction and strengths of the gradients), during one half-cycle.
+The other half of the transport cycle consists of the movement of the substrate- and ion-free (apo) transporter.
+In the \emph{antiporter} transport cycle (Figure~\ref{fig:transportcycle}B), the driving ion is bound during one half-cycle while in the other half-cycle the substrate is bound and transported in the opposite direction.

 Variations of the above scheme are common, though.
-For instance, many symporters transport another ion back instead of the apo leg of the transport cycle.
+For instance, many symporters transport another ion back instead of the apo transition of the transport cycle; for instance, SERT symports serotonin with Na$^{+}$ (and Cl$^{-}$) and counter transports K$^{+}$ (or H$^{+}$) \citep{Keyes:1982aa}.
 Sometimes, the driving ion is effectively part of the substrate as in the AdiC transporter \citep{Fang:2009ye}, which exchanges L-arginine with its decarboxylated product agmatine to effectively export protons.

 A third class of related transporters consists of non-coupled transporters.
 These \emph{uniporters} facilitate diffusion through the membrane.
 Although we specifically focus on active transporters, the discussion on transport cycles (Section~\ref{sec:unified}) will make clear that the uniporters are closely related to active transporters and it is plausible that small changes in the protein may convert between the two.